CsBigDataHub/sparkquickbook/README.md

 }
 ```

+**NOTE**: All the execution from the `sbt console`, or `spark-shell repl` or by executing the above class from an IDE are all executed within an JVM using the spark libraries.
+This is a quick way to get a taste of the Spark code you write(in most cases), but in most cases the same code can run without any change(except for few configurations, like master URL) in the cluster.

 ##The Spark RDD
 We will dedicate this entire section to RDD, the core of Spark's execution engine, that the api's like DataFrame and DataSet user internally and which was atleast until 1.x was the primary programming interface for Spark.